Consensys-Network-State/signet-execution-prototype/lua-actor/README.md

 Once confident enough to try changes in AO (i.e. tests are passing /w wrapped inputs):

+- Rebuild default bundle: `./rebuild_bundle.sh` (from within `./lua-actor/src`)

-- Use the bundle-lua.js script to bundle the lua code into a single file (run from the `/lua-actor` directory)
+- To build a specific bundle, you can use the bundle-lua.js script to bundle the lua code into a single file (run from the `/lua-actor` directory)
   - Usage: `node bundle-lua.mjs <entry-file> [output-file]`
   - Example: `node bundle-lua.mjs src/apoc-v2.lua src/apoc-v2-bundled.lua`

 - Upload a new AO wasm bundle to AR if secp256k1 has changed
   - update the MODULE env var with the new wasm Tx ID
 - [Optional] Deployed AO actor testing: